Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C, which includes the Passion According to St. Luke

 After supper there’s a dispute among the disciples about who among them is the greatest.
 We’ve heard this debate before.
 Jesus tells them once again that those who follow him must be slaves of all.
 But Luke says that Jesus ended the argument by conferring on them a kingdom, “so that you may eat and drink at my table in my kingdom, and…sit on thrones judging the twelve tribes of Israel” (Luke 22:28).
 Jesus is clearly imagining a coming kingdom.

 Then Jesus said, enigmatically, that the disciples should have purse and bag and procure a sword.
-I exegeted this text (Luke 22:35-38) in “Frank Answers About Swords and Guns,” where I suggested that Jesus was speaking ironically to disciples who still misconstrued what his kingdom was about and that the fact that the disciples were armed served to fulfill prophecy about being counted among the lawless.
+I suggest that Jesus was speaking ironically to disciples who still misconstrued what his kingdom was about and that the fact that the disciples were armed served to fulfill prophecy about being counted among the lawless.

-Then they go out armed with two swords into the garden so Jesus can pray.
-Sure enough, when the traitor Judas arrives with a crowd of people—the temple police, priests and elders—a skirmish takes place and Peter cuts off the ear of the high priest’s servant.
-Jesus heals it, but notes that they could have seized him when he spoke openly in the temple.
+They go out armed with two swords into the garden so Jesus can pray.
+Mark and Matthew say that the disciples fell asleep and had to be awakened three times.
+When the traitor Judas arrives with a crowd of people—the temple police, priests and elders—a skirmish takes place and Peter cuts off the ear of the high priest’s servant.
+Luke, who was interested in Jesus’ healing ministry, says Jesus healed it.
+Jesus notes that they could have seized him when he spoke openly in the temple.
 Instead, they waited for the cover of night because they knew that arresting Jesus in the temple would have caused a protest.
 Jesus also says that they are in league with the power of darkness.

 Jesus is arrested and taken away to the high priest’s house, where he is kept in custody.
 Simon Peter follows, and joined others around a fire.
-Luke follows Mark and Matthew in presenting Jesus being slapped around and mocked by the Temple police and Peter’s apostasy.
+All three gospels agree that Jesus was slapped around and mocked by the Temple police.
+They all testify to Peter’s apostasy.
 When questioned Peter denies knowing Jesus three times, as Jesus had predicted.

 At morning the members of the Sanhedrin gather for a hearing, including chief priests, scribes, and elders.
-The trial before the Sanhedrin lays out the issues in Luke’s passion narrative (Luke 23:66-71).
+Luke’s version of the trial before the Sanhedrin shows a more reticent Jesus who refuses to self-incriminate himself (Luke 23:66-71).

-Before Pilate they charged Jesus with perverting the nation, telling people not to pay taxes to the emperor, and proclaiming himself a king.
-Pilate found no basis for the accusations, but when he heard that Jesus was a Galilean, he decided to turn him over to Herod Antipas, who was in Jerusalem for the Passover—a detail only Luke reports.
+It is helpful to understand the arrangement of Rome’s rule over Palestine and Pilate’s obligations to the Roman government.
+Rome allowed local rule in its provinces as much as possible.
+The governor’s job was to keep the peace and see that taxes were collected.
+For several centuries, since the Maccabees, Judea had been ruled by the high priest.
+That ceased during the reign of Herod the Great.
+But after Herod’s death Rome restored the priestly privileges.
+Before Pilate the high priest and Sanhedrin charged Jesus with perverting the nation, telling people not to pay taxes to the emperor, and proclaiming himself a king.
+These charges would have undermined Pilate’s most important responsibilities.
+Pilate found no basis for the accusations when he examined Jesus, but when he heard that Jesus was a Galilean, he decided to turn him over to Herod Antipas, who was in Jerusalem for the Passover—a detail only Luke reports.

 Jesus before Herod Antipas by Albrecht Durer, 1509